Those who made this project possible...

 Casa Segura is an artwork by Robert Ransick

-Robert Ransick recently completed a 6 month Residency at Eyebeam in New York City developing Casa Segura.
-He has worked in a wide range of media and has exhibited his work in New York City at such venues as Exit Art, Storefront for Art and Architecture, the Howard Greenberg Gallery and White Box Gallery.
+Robert Ransick is an artist who works in a wide range of media and has exhibited in New York City at such venues as Eyebeam Center for Art and Technology, Exit Art, Storefront for Art and Architecture, the Howard Greenberg Gallery and White Box Gallery.
 In addition he has shown at The Museum of Contemporary Photography in Chicago, Illinois and at the Palazzo delle Esposizione in Rome, Italy, among others.
+He has received funding from Franklin Furnace and the Mellon Foundation and has been an artist in residence at Eyebeam Center for Art and technology.
 He has worked as a curator and cultural producer in collaboration with Creative Time, the Aperture Foundation, and Blindspot.
 He is a co-creator of the Blur conferences and other events focused on current creative practices in digital art and culture.
 Previously, he was the Director of the Photography Department and the Director of the Computer Instruction Center at The New School.
-He has taught at The School of Visual Arts, Parsons School of Design, and The New School.
+He has taught at The School of Visual Arts, Parsons School of Design, and The New School for Social Research.
 BFA, Photography With Honors, The School of Visual Arts; MA, Media Studies, The New School for Social Research.
+He is currently a full-time faculty member in digital arts at Bennington College.
+Member of the media collective Screensavers Group.
 He is currently a full-time faculty member in digital arts at Bennington College.
 Member of the media collective Screensavers Group.

 In collaboration with...